lxsllvn/spruceGBS/01_read_alignment/README.md

     sbatch "$SCRIPTS/read_qc.sh" "$sample"
 done < sample.list
 ```
+---
 ## Alignment

-We used **bwa.sh** to map paired-end reads to the *P. abies* reference genome with BWA-MEM v.
-0.7.18.
-This script also calculates depth per position and per individual, for base qualities \>= 20 and mapping qualities \>= 30.
+We used mapped surviving paired-end reads to the *P. abies* reference genome with BWA-MEM v.
+0.7.19, as implemented in **bwa.sh**.
+This script produces sorted, indexed BAMs.
+This script also calculates per-sample read depths, which are used to identify scaffolds to keep in the [reduced reference genome](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref)

 ## **bwa.sh** usage
 ```bash